 Another sign that your weapon is not on safe, is when you see red.
 Usually, there is a red dot on the firearm, that when visible means the firearm is ready to fire.
 The first gun above is a Taurus G2 Millenium with the safety disengaged.
 To engage the safety you would have to press up for that model.
 Below that is the Smith & Wesson Model 6906 with the safety off.
 Contrary to the G2, you press down on the lever to engage that safety.
 Depending on your pistol model, moving the safety lever up, or down, can expose the red dot.
 Suffice it to say, you should contact your manufacturer to ensure the firearm is safe.

 Another subtle way to tell whether the gun safety is on or not, is by looking at the direction of the safety lever.
 Usually, if the lever is aligned with the barrel, the guns’ safety is disengaged.
 However, this is not always the case.
 As an example of when this is not true, see the selector switch in the first section.

 Although this is not always the case, observing the orientation of the lever can aid in determining if a pistol is on safe.
+This is not a foolproof method.
 You’ll notice both the G2 and the S&W from the previous section move the lever perpendicular to the barrel to engage the safety.